 by Bill DueeaseInterviewing for a job is a very stressful and difficult process — made more intense today because so many companies are reducing their workforce, thus increasing the number of applicants for a shrinking number of jobs.
 The competition for available jobs is fierce.
 Yet, you can beat the competition and actually get hired in the job you really want.

 Here are nine job-hunting secrets for job-seekers to consider.

+Questions about some of the terminology used in this article?
+Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker’s Glossary of Job-Hunting Terms.
 Bill Dueease is a business coach who is the president The Coach Connection (TCC), which he co-founded in May 2001, to assist people to achieve their greatest results from life and career coaching.
 More than 96.5 percent of TCC’s clients have achieved their initial life and career goals because they were assured that the four key conditions to successful coaching were met before engaging their coach.
 Fortune Magazine, Female Entrepreneur, The Brazen Careerist, and The AMEX Platinum Card Newsletter have described TCC to its readers.
 Bill had previously founded other very successful companies, including a Texas petroleum company in 1980, a New Zealand ski area in 1982, and a nationwide US office products distribution company in 1992.
 Bill was featured in a 30-minute 1988 documentary film produced by the Public Broadcasting Service (PBS) and the New Zealand Government describing how a simple sheep-grazing mountain was so successfully converted into the Cardrona NZ ski area.
 Bill’s educational articles on career and business coaching solutions have been published more than 97 times throughout the US and Canada, by 71+ magazines and periodicals.
 Bill can be reached at The Coach Connection or via e-mail at firstname.lastname@example.org.